wp-plugins/simplemodal-janrain-engage/readme.txt

 == Changelog ==

+= 1.2.7 =
+Fixed bug that prevented using LinkedIn and Twitter as a identity provider.
+My bad, many thanks to mattp and Robert for pointing out this bug.
 = 1.2.5 =
 Added "set modal width" in the settings page + minor bug fixes = 1.2.0 =